NoisePrints: Distortion-Free Watermarks for Authorship in Private Diffusion Models: Conclusion, Limitations, and Future Work

 We presented NoisePrints, a method for authorship verification requiring only the seed and generated output, without access to diffusion model weights.
 Our approach does not alter the generation process and is hence distortion-free.
 Compared to prior watermarking methods, it is significantly more efficient, particularly for higher-dimensional models (e.g., video).
 We showed robustness under diverse manipulations, including diffusion-based attacks, where it outperforms existing methods.

 Although our analysis focused on a specific threat model, our approach is broadly applicable.
-It is compatible with the owner-only setting of WIND~\citep{arabi2025hiddennoisetwostagerobust}, supporting direct seed-image verification when the seed is known or serving as a lightweight pre-filter in their two-stage pipeline when it is not.
+It is compatible with the owner-only setting of WIND~\citep{arabi2025hiddennoisetwostagerobust}, supporting direct seed-image verification when the seed is known or serving as a lightweight pre-filter in their two-stage pipeline when it is not )see more details in \Cref{app:traceability}).
 More generally, our method can complement other watermarking schemes as a fast first-pass filter, reducing reliance on costly inversion or optimization in real-world deployments.

 At the same time, our approach has limitations.
-It requires access to the model’s VAE, which may not always be public.
+It requires the verifier to be able to encode images through the model’s VAE, which requires the cooperation of the model provider in case the VAE is private.
 It is unsuitable for real/fake detection, since adversarial patterns could be injected into real images to mimic correlation with a chosen noise.
-Finally, our verification assumes a restricted set of geometric transformations, leaving open the possibility of stronger manipulations.
+Our verification assumes a restricted set of geometric transformations, leaving open the possibility of stronger manipulations.
+Finally, like with other methods that perform verification against a key that relates to the original noise pattern, our method is not suitable for claiming authorship or tracing the origin of image or video variations that resemble the original only in their semantic content.

 Looking forward, it would be interesting to extend our approach to real images, exploring how correlation-based methods could support real/fake detection in open-world scenarios.
 In this context, the spatial distribution of correlation may provide additional cues, for example by highlighting inconsistencies between foreground and background regions.